-Iguazu Falls are made of a huge series of large and small waterfalls (the amount really depends on water levels) that you can admire from an incredible array of viewpoints.
-There are so many, indeed, that you can easily spend a couple of days visiting Iguazu Falls, especially if you decide to view them from both the Argentine and the Brazilian sides (which I wholeheartedly recommend).
+The waterfalls of Iguazu are made of a huge series of large and small waterfalls (the amount really depends on water levels) that you can admire from an incredible array of viewpoints.
+There are so many, indeed, that you can easily spend a couple of days visiting Iguazu Falls, especially if you decide to check out both the Argentine and the Brazilian sides.

 Some background information on Iguazu Falls

 Iguazu Falls, or Las Cataratas del Iguazú in Spanish, are a UNESCO World Heritage Site and were named one of the Seven Wonders of Nature in 2011.
-They stretch for almost three km between the Argentine province of Misiones and Brazilian state of Paraná and they are the largest waterfall system in the world (though they are not the highest ones).
+They stretch for almost 3 km (1.86 miles) between the Argentine province of Misiones and Brazilian state of Paraná and they are the largest waterfall system in the world (though they are not the highest ones).

-When I visited Iguazu Falls, the flow of water was nice and strong, but it hadn’t rain in a while so I could walk all of the trails and paths to all the viewpoints.
+When I visited Iguazu Falls Argentina, the flow of water was nice and strong, but it hadn’t rain in a while so I could walk all the trails and paths to all the viewpoints.
 But, since there was a lot of water, I still got (pleasantly) sprayed by the myst.

-I’d dare say that any time is a good time to visit Iguazu Falls, and no matter when you go you’re bound to having an incredible experience.
-Having said that, I recommend visiting in either the shoulder or the dry season, when you’ll have higher chances of clear skies but the temperatures are not as hot.
+The best time to visit Iguazu Falls is either the shoulder or the dry season, when you’ll have higher chances of clear skies but the temperatures are not as hot.

 Iguazu Falls receive tourists any time of year, but if you want to avoid the largest crowds don’t go in January or July, when it is peak summer season for the Argentines, or when they are having their winter break.

-I recommend spending at least 2 full days (and 3 nights) visiting Iguazu Falls.
+You need at least 2 full days (and 3 nights) to Iguazu Falls.
 Both the Argentine side and the Brazilian side take a full day to visit, if not more.
-Yes, there are guided tours that go to both sides in one day, and there even are day trips from Buenos Aires (more about that later) as a last resort; but this is a place that deserves to be seen at a a relaxed pace to be fully enjoyed.
+Yes, there are guided tours that go to both sides in one day, and there even are day trips to Iguazu Falls from Buenos Aires (more about that later) as a last resort; but this is a place that deserves to be seen at a a relaxed pace to be fully enjoyed.

 Which side should you visit?

 If you are on a trip across Argentina, it only makes sense to visit Iguazu Falls in Argentina.
-However, if you are spending a few days in the region (which I wholeheartedly recommend), you should visit both sides.
+However, if you are spending a few days in the region you should visit both sides.
 After all, Brazil is literally just across the river.
 Both Argentina and Brazil have national parks, but the experience you’ll be having in each of them is different.

-If you have the option of visiting both sides, visit Iguazu Falls, Brazil, first.
+If you have the option of visiting Iguazu Falls on both sides, see the Brazilian one first.
 If you only have time for one, opt for the Argentine side.
 The Brazilian side is very panoramic, and you’ll get perfect close up photos of the giant waterfalls.

 But the Argentine side of Iguazu Falls is honestly much more fun.
 You’re literally IN the waterfalls.
 Trails take you above them, below them, under them (if you do the boat ride), and you can see a lot of wildlife.